Lucid dreaming is when you’re conscious during a dream. This typically happens during rapid eye movement (REM) sleep, the dream-stage of sleep.

 Improve motor skills

 Lucid dreaming could potentially benefit physical rehabilitation.
-An article in Medical Hypotheses shares that mentally performing motor skills can increase the physical ability to do them.
+Research from 2013 suggested that mentally performing motor skills may increase the physical ability to do them.

 Generally, any dangers of lucid dreaming are caused by induction techniques.